mekowalski/coffee-app/README.md

 - Now this is more of an API that doesn't deal with views

 - What kind of generator to use for building models? `scaffold, resource?`
+- Currently comment out actions of users#show and users#index, can figure that our later
+- Routes will change with api/route

+- Change namespace for routes `site.com/api/coffee/3`